DitroniX/ESPKnack-LoRa-Isolated-I-Os-RS485-5-60V-4-20mA-Relays-DIN/README.md

 ## Availability and Timeline.

-**ESPKnack** Launching on [Kickstarter](https://www.kickstarter.com/projects/ditronix/espknack-lora-isolated-io-rs485-5-60v-4-20ma-rtc-din) in March, with planned shipping in Late april, Early May.
+**ESPKnack** Launching on [Kickstarter](https://www.kickstarter.com/projects/ditronix/espknack-lora-isolated-io-rs485-5-60v-4-20ma-rtc-din) in March, with planned shipping in May.

 ## Feature Overview